dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 UserForm1.CheckBox1.Value = True

-Most of the time, you write the code for a UserForm in the UserForm’s code mod-
+Most of the time, you write the code for a UserForm in the UserForm's code mod-

 ule.
-If that’s the case, you can omit the UserForm object qualifier and write the
+If that's the case, you can omit the UserForm object qualifier and write the

 statement like this: